CatalystCode/project-fortis/README.md

 docker-compose up --build
 ```

+This will start all the Docker services and gather logs in the terminal.
+After
-After all the Docker services started, head over to the following URLs to play
+all the Docker services started, head over to the following URLs to play with
-with the services:
+the services:

 * Frontend
   - http://localhost:8888/#/site/Fortis%20Dev/admin